zixtang/zixtang.github.io/_posts/2023-03-16-Paris-Airbnb-visualization.md

 Our dataset was obtained from [**Kaggle**](https://www.kaggle.com/datasets/mysarahmadbhat/airbnb-listings-reviews/code?datasetId=1530930) and consists of information on Airbnb accommodations across 10 major cities, including 5 million reviews spanning from November 16th, 2008, to March 1st, 2021.

-In this project, our focus was on analyzing Airbnb accommodations in Paris, which comprises **37,907 listings and 972,309 reviews**.
+In this project, our focus was on analyzing Airbnb accommodations in Paris, which comprises <span class="color-blue">**37,907 listings and 972,309 reviews**</span>.
 Our analysis uncovered some fascinating insights, which we are delighted to share with you.

 This page is for visualization.
 For machine learning models and predictions, please visit:

 [Paris Airbnb predictions](https://zixtang.github.io/machine%20learning/Paris-Airbnb-predictions/)

 ---

-> 🏘️ **Table of content**

 # Where are the accommodations?